geoffreyyip/personal-notes/css.md

 Note that all these tags must be contained in a bigger form element.
 Otherwise, none of the info gets sent to the server.

+### Submit

+Use a `<button>` tag for customization.
+You can specify text between opening and closing tags.
+You can style it with CSS.
+You don't need to specify `type="submit"` since that's the default value.

+### Fieldsets

+`<fieldset>` is like `<section>`.
+It's a semantic element meant for grouping related input elements inside a bigger `<form>` element.

+You can include `<legend>...</legend>` inside this element.
+It will add the text to the top-left corner of the element.

+You can set `disabled` or `required` on a fieldset to apply that to all its child inputs.

+### Placeholder vs Value

+`placeholder` is best used for suggestions in input boxes. `value` is best for pre-populating text fields.

+### Form Styling

+By default, all `<input>` will come with borders.
+You can replace these borders to match your color scheme if wanted.

 ## Semantic Tags

 Semantics is the idea that you should use HTML tags for their intended purpose, rather than for their layout or presentation functionality.
 It helps ensure interoperability, integrations, a high search engine rating, and accessibility.